jaAyTheCODER/STB/README.md

 # STB
-STB is a BIOS that loads a bootloader.. thats it
+STB is a BIOS that loads a bootloader (like GRUB or Windows Boot Manager).. thats it